zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\mu\_r(\omega) = \frac{\mu(\omega)}{\mu\_0},
 $$

-the complex wavenumber can be redefined as
+the angular wavenumber can be redefined as

 $$ \tag{7.6}
 	k(\omega) =